Ecosystem services to alleviate iodine, selenium and zinc malnutrition in sub-Saharan Africa

 4. IMPACT: to formulate strategies so that effects of "spatially-informed" changes to ecosystem management on I/Se/Zn status and intake can be tested.
 These strategies will inform the downstream RCG and could include detailed experiments with specific human-health end-points through to national scale monitoring.

 RCG activities were developed alongside a full Impact Plan which included national and regional capacity building in training, R&D and monitoring.
-Sub-Saharan Africa endured widespread nutritional insecurity including chronic mineral/trace element malnutrition.
+Sub-Saharan Africa faces widespread nutritional insecurity including chronic mineral/trace element malnutrition.
 Even when crop yields were good, trace element malnutrition caused diseases and cognitive and growth retardation, especially in children, and constrained regional economic growth.
-Iodine (I), selenium (Se) and zinc (Zn) deficiencies were especially widespread sub-Saharan Africa, in part due to soil chemistry and subsistence-based agro-ecosystems.
+Iodine (I), selenium (Se) and zinc (Zn) deficiencies were especially widespread in sub-Saharan Africa, in part due to soil chemistry and subsistence-based agro-ecosystems.
 The provision of trace elements to human diets via crops was a fundamental terrestrial ecosystem service.
 Poor management, and environmental or socio-economic change, could compromise this service.

 Ecosystem management strategies to maximize I/Se/Zn availability included (1) topsoil protection, (2) 'spatially-selective' fertiliser-based crop biofortification to target receptive soil types whilst maintaining resource-consciousness, (3) green manuring, and (4) waste recycling.
 If ecosystems failed to deliver adequate trace elements, intervention with supplements or (bio)fortified food were feasible.
 Yet ecosystem management to prevent trace element malnutrition in the first instance, or to inform interventions where sustainable crop breeding options were not possible, remain unexplored.